 South Asia is a diverse region comprising of eight different countries.
-Together they account for more than one fifth of the world population.
-A large number of people of this one fifth are below poverty level.
-With these large numbers of poor people, eight countries are running but they are not in right track to pull out these poor people from the black hole of the poverty.
+Together they account for more than one-fifth of the world population.
+A large number of people of this one fifth are below the poverty level.
+With these large numbers of poor people, eight countries are running but they are not on the right track to pull out these poor people from the black hole of poverty.
 Two of the eight countries have nuclear power.
-But they have a huge number of people who are living below poverty level.
-One of the nuclear power is India.
+But they have a huge number of people who are living below the poverty level.
+One of nuclear power in India.
 They have a well established middle class and long uninterrupted democracy.
 Their economy is rising fast.
 Though this year they are suffering from the effect of world recession and their Gross Domestic Product (GDP) growth is around seven percent, but in 2006 it was around ten percent.
-In spite of that they have a huge number of people who are living in below poverty level.
+In spite of that, they have a huge number of people who are living below the poverty level.
 They have more than ten states; their GDP is not above four percent.

-On the other hand, another nuclear power is Pakistan.
+On the other hand, another nuclear power in Pakistan.
 Its democracy is regularly interrupted by the military.
 Their military intelligence is a government within the government.
-They patronize Islamic militant, but Pakistan is a signatory with United state of America that, they will fight against Islamic militants.
-USA knows very much about the Pakistani military intelligence, so they had to go for operation to kill Laden in Pakistan; with out knowing anything to Pakistan.
+They patronize Islamic militants, but Pakistan is a signatory with the United States of America that, they will fight against Islamic militants.
+The USA knows very much about the Pakistani military intelligence, so they had to go for operation to kill Laden in Pakistan; without knowing anything to Pakistan.
 After India and Pakistan Bangladesh has a large number of people in South Asia.
-People’s density of Bangladesh is high.
-But like Pakistan, democracy of Bangladesh is interrupted regularly by the military intervention.
-Like Pakistan, Bangladesh also gave shelter to Islamic militant group and Indian terrorist group.
-Besides that, Afghanistan was in Taliban problem, Sri Lanka had Liberation Tigers of Tamil Eelam (LTTE) problem.
-Nepal had Maoist insurgency problem.
-According to world terrorism war, USA and other democratic world were against Taliban, LTTT and Nepal Maoist insurgency and all kinds of militant forces.
-The partner of USA in the fight against terrorist, India has a vital role.
+People’s density in Bangladesh is high.
+But like Pakistan, the democracy of Bangladesh is interrupted regularly by military intervention.
+Like Pakistan, Bangladesh also gave shelter to the Islamic militant groups and Indian terrorist groups.
+Besides that, Afghanistan was in the Taliban problem, Sri Lanka had Liberation Tigers of Tamil Eelam (LTTE) problem.
+Nepal had a Maoist insurgency problem.
+According to world terrorism war, the USA and other democratic world were against the Taliban, LTTT, and Nepal Maoist insurgency and all kinds of militant forces.
+The partner of the USA in the fight against terrorists, India has a vital role.
 However, they had a reservation about Tamil of Sri Lanka not the LTTE.